-The Vice-Chancellor of Administrative Services Office in conjunction with the Safety and Emergency Management Department coordinates the collection, publication, and dissemination of the ASR for Kapi'olani Community College.
+The Director of Safety and Emergency Management coordinates the collection, publication, and dissemination of the ASR for Kapi'olani Community College.
 The primary source of statistical data comes from the Campus Security Office to whom crimes and incidents are generally reported.
 However, because not all incidents are reported to Campus Security, other sources are sought for statistical data.
 These sources include the following: